 Please visit the program summary page for more information about the Flexible Studies Program, including the full information guide in pdf format.

-Admission into the Flexible Studies Program is by application, which can be downloaded from the link below.
-Applications are due to Reynolds Secondary by 1pm on Friday January 27, 2017 at 1:00 p.m.
+Admission into the Flexible Studies Program is by application.
+Applications are due to Reynolds Secondary by Friday January 26, 2018 at 1:00 p.m.

 To apply to the Flexible Studies Program for the 2019/2020 school year, please complete and submit the online Flex Application form or complete the paper Flex Application 2019 and bring it into the school.